nicolashuberIT/flight-analyzer/README.md

 ### Conventions

 Please find naming conventions for this project linked here: [click](/docs/docs-conventions.md).
 In addition, static type annotations are used in this project.
+The code is formatted and linted in VS Code using the Black Formatter Extension and Pylint.

+### Testing

 The codebase has been tested using the `pytest` module.
 The recent CI/CD status can be found at the top of this page.
 Click [here](https://github.com/nicolashuberIT/flight-analyzer/actions) for a detailed overview and unit testing logs.

-The code is formatted and linted in VS Code using the Black Formatter Extension and Pylint.
+When running tests using pytest without specifying the test files explicitly, some tests fail with a FileNotFoundError.
+Interestingly, this issue did not occur with previous versions of the codebase.
+The reason for this error is unknown, and it appeared unexpectedly.
+Due to time constraints, the error wasn't further debugged, and the following workaround was implemented to ensure testing could proceed efficiently.

+To address this issue, a workaround involves explicitly specifying the test files to be executed in a shell script.
+By creating a shell script that lists all test files with their relative paths and then executing this script, pytest can properly locate the test files and run them without encountering FileNotFoundError.
+This ensures that pytest operates from the correct working directory and resolves file paths accurately.

+For reference, check [testing.sh](/testing.sh), [update_testing.sh](/update_testing.sh) and [testing.yaml](https://github.com/nicolashuberIT/flight-analyzer/blob/main/.github/workflows/testing.yaml).

+To run unit tests locally, run `./update_testing.sh` from the base directory of this project and then initialize pytest by running `./testing.sh`.

 ### Contributing